 The distinction matters because it changes what computers can do for you.

 The key capabilities are perception (understanding its digital environment), reasoning (breaking a goal into steps), action (executing those steps using tools), and learning (improving from outcomes over time).
 These are not hypothetical.
-OpenAI's Operator, Google's Project Mariner, and startups like Genspark's Super Agent are all shipping products that operate this way.
+OpenAI's Operator, powered by its Computer-Using Agent (CUA) model, achieves an 87% success rate on the WebVoyager benchmark for complex browser tasks.
+Google's Project Mariner, built on Gemini 2.0, uses an Observe-Plan-Act cycle to handle multi-tab browser tasks with the ability to learn workflows from user demonstrations.
+Startups like Genspark's Super Agent are shipping products that operate this way.

 This is more than a feature upgrade.
 It is a change in the relationship between user and software.
 Instead of operating software, you manage it.
 You become the strategist, not the operator.